Brexit and what it means for New Zealand’s primary industries

 - Get help exporting

-MPI continues to work closely with New Zealand Trade and Enterprise (NZTE), the New Zealand Customs Service (Customs), and the Ministry for Foreign Affairs and Trade (MFAT) to ensure there is a coordinated approach to communicating to and engaging with New Zealand exporters on Brexit.
+MPI continues to work closely with New Zealand Trade and Enterprise (NZTE), the New Zealand Customs Service (Customs), and the Ministry for Foreign Affairs and Trade (MFAT) to provide coordinated support for New Zealand exporters.

 Additional Government updates on Brexit and how it could affect New Zealand are also available on the following websites: